Grace-Hephzibah/discovering-interview-preparation/README.md

 # Coding-Questions
-Question in these repositories are questions from real interviews
+The questions you find here were questions from real interviews